daerduoCarey/structedit/README.md

     code/                   # contains code and scripts
          # please follow `code/README.md` to run the code
     stats/                  # contains helper statistics
+    gen_synshapes/          # contains code to generate SynShapes dataset
+         # please follow `gen_synshapes/README.md` to run the code
 ```

-The code is developed with Python 3.6, PyTorch 1.1.0, and CUDA 9.0.
+This code has been tested on Ubuntu 16.04 with Cuda 9.0, GCC 5.4.0, Python 3.6.5, PyTorch 1.1.0, Jupyter IPython Notebook 5.7.8.

 ## Questions